Coconut butter fudge has been my go-to treat for a few years now.

 When I get a craving, it’s usually for sweets and fats.
 Coconut butter fudge always delivers the goods!
 It is such a satisfying snack that I never need more than one or two small pieces to feel content.
-And it’s made with healthy fats and natural sweeteners like raw honey or sugar-free organic stevia.
+And it’s made with healthy fats and natural sweeteners like raw honey or sugar-free organic monk fruit or stevia.

 See all my coconut butter fudge recipes here.

 And read on to learn how to make coconut butter fudge with endless flavor combinations!

 Our Bodies Need Saturated Fats.